ldutoit/male_female_fst/generate_freq_human.md

 ```
 We now have males.txt and females.txt.

-We can now filter the vcf to keep only those individuals and sites without msising data, calculate allele frequencies and then small text processing to get it into one frquency file.
+We can now filter the vcf to keep only those individuals and sites without msising data, calculate allele frequencies and then a bit of text processing to get it into one frequency file.

 ### frequency file without MAF filtering